shawnppitts/AutoShop/README.md

 5. Fork repository and clone onto your machine

 ### What next?
-1. You will need to store your mongodb username, password, and cluster in the OrderManagement, ProductManagement, and NotificationGateway services src file
+1. You will need to store your mongodb username, password, and cluster in the OrderManagement, ProductManagement, and NotificationGateway {service}/src/.env file
 ```
 MONGO_USERNAME=
 MONGO_PASSWORD=
 MONGO_CLUSTER=
 ```
-2. You will need to store your Mailjet API Key and Session in your NotificationGateway src file
+2. You will need to store your Mailjet API Key and Session in your NotificationGateway {service}/src/.env file
 ```
 MAILJET_API_KEY=
 MAILJET_API_SECRET=